Hurricane Garage Door Preparation

 How can you secure your garage door during a hurricane?
 If you have door braces on hand, you can use them to reinforce the door even as the storm roars outside.
 A bracing kit typically contains long steel or aluminum bars that you can attach to add strength and wind resistance.
 They help prevent gale-force winds from breaking your garage door apart, and they are cheaper than purchasing a new hurricane-rated door.

 However, bracings cannot always effectively secure older, flimsier doors.
-If you have a lightweight garage door, it could still sustain storm damage even with braces attached.
+If you have a lightweight garage door, it could still sustain storm damage even with garage door braces attached.

 2. Invest in a Wind-Resistant Door